-arrow-up1410arrow-down1external-linkCalifornia farmers to destroy 420,000 peach trees after Del Monte collapseswww.independent.co.ukresipsaloquitur@lemmy.cafe to Not The Onion@lemmy.worldEnglish · 19 days agomessage-square153linkfedilinkfile-text
+arrow-up1410arrow-down1external-linkCalifornia farmers to destroy 420,000 peach trees after Del Monte collapseswww.independent.co.ukresipsaloquitur@lemmy.cafe to Not The Onion@lemmy.worldEnglish · 2 months agomessage-square152linkfedilinkfile-text

 minus-squareDr.
-Moose@lemmy.worldlinkfedilinkEnglisharrow-up4arrow-down1·18 days agoFree markets are absolutely necessary for capitalism.
+Moose@lemmy.worldlinkfedilinkEnglisharrow-up4arrow-down1·2 months agoFree markets are absolutely necessary for capitalism.

 minus-squareDr.
-Moose@lemmy.worldlinkfedilinkEnglisharrow-up4arrow-down10·18 days agoAll these tankies down voting you as if the entire world wasn’t running on this principle and as if something better existed.
+Moose@lemmy.worldlinkfedilinkEnglisharrow-up4arrow-down10·2 months agoAll these tankies down voting you as if the entire world wasn’t running on this principle and as if something better existed.
 Free markets with oversight are simply unbeatable - fact.

 minus-squareDr.
-Moose@lemmy.worldlinkfedilinkEnglisharrow-up2arrow-down1·18 days agoYou think China is not capitalist?
+Moose@lemmy.worldlinkfedilinkEnglisharrow-up2arrow-down1·1 month agoYou think China is not capitalist?
 China that told it’s citizens to: please stop competing so much?

 Ah yes.
 What a wonderfully efficient system capitalism is.
 So very good at utilizing resources.